Session: Fixed Point and Min-Max Theory in Data Science

 Speaker: Roberto Cominetti

-Talk 2: Fast Last-Iterate Convergence of Learning in Games Requires Forgetful Algorithms
+Talk 2: On the Convergence of Self-Play in Games with Bandit Feedback

 Speaker: Haipeng Luo